 The marketing concepts above (and how not to use them) can help you grow your company and reach new customers.
 Use them as additional tools in your arsenal.
 When combined with the likes of marketing flywheels and other tactics, these concepts will allow you to be versatile at achieving your professional goals.
 Learn the lessons from how others have failed in the past, and you’ll place yourself in a position not to repeat them.

 Need more help with your marketing efforts?
-Check out the following article:
+Learn how to come up with a brand name and check out the following article: